-Immigrants waiting 10 years in U.S. just to get a court date
+Immigrants waiting 10 years in US just to get a court date

 But ICE offices — particularly in cities such as New York and Miami that are the final destination for many migrants — are still dealing with a huge backlog.

 In San Diego, which is not a final destination for many migrants and therefore not as affected, people showing up get court dates immediately.
 But there’s still a line.
-Shortly after opening one recent morning, a receptionist had given out some two dozen pagers for overflow visitors to wait in a cafeteria.
+Shortly after opening one recent morning, a receptionist had given out some two-dozen pagers for overflow visitors to wait in a cafeteria.

 ICE also still must fulfill its role of deporting people in the United States — painstaking work that can require hours of surveillance for one person.